Can I Afford It?

 (Skip ahead to see our list of scholarships for international students.)

-Until recently, tuition fees in Britain have always looked fairly lightweight alongside the hefty cheques that American parents were forced to pay out for their children’s education; the exorbitant cost of a good American college was enough to dissuade most Brits from even considering the option.
+Until recently, tuition fees in Britain had always looked fairly lightweight alongside the hefty cheques that American parents were forced to write for their children’s education; the exorbitant cost of a good American college was enough to dissuade most Brits from even considering the option.

 Now, of course, things are changing dramatically in the UK: most universities now charge £9,000 per year for tuition.
 But of crucial importance is that that UK figure does not include anything else, just tuition, so accommodation, food, books, etc go on top.
 When you start adding up the additional costs, the disparity between the that total and the US number can be quite small.